open-telemetry/otel-arrow/README.md

 The following chart shows the compressed message size (in bytes) as a function of the batch size for metrics (univariate), logs, and traces.
-The bottom of the chart shows the reduction factor for both the standard OTLP protocol (with ZSTD compression) and the OTel Arrow protocol (ZSTD) in comparison with an uncompressed OTLP protocol.
+The bottom of the chart shows the reduction factor for both the standard OTLP protocol (with ZSTD compression) and the OpenTelemetry Protocol with Apache Arrow protocol (ZSTD) in comparison with an uncompressed OTLP protocol.

 ![compression_ratio](./docs/img/compression_ratio_summary_std_metrics.png)